TWT Benchtests – Reimage

 Were we buzzing about Reimage or should you make a beeline elsewhere?
 Why not try a free scan for yourself?

-There's certainly no shortage of PC repair tools available on the market.
+Reimage is a whole new PC repair tool that leverage’s the power of the cloud to repair Windows systems.
+Can it deliver on its promise to quickly and efficiently make your PC good as new?
+There’s certainly no shortage of PC repair tools available on the market.
 There are products that claim to repair, tweak and speed up your PC and of course there are the notorious registry cleaners.
 One thing that an awful lot of these utilities have in common is that they fail to deliver on their promise of improving your computers speed or fixing any lingering Windows problems you might be experiencing.
-When Reimage contacted us and offered us a review copy of their Reimage PC repair software, we naturally took them up on the offer, after explaining, of course, that we never endorse any software that we wouldn't use on our own PC's.
+When Reimage contacted us and offered us a review copy of their Reimage PC repair software, we naturally took them up on the offer, after explaining, of course, that we never endorse any software that we wouldn’t use on our own PC’s.
 If PC repair utilities usually leave us disappointed and cynical, how come Reimage were willing to let us test theirs?
 The answer is that Reimage really is something unique in the marketplace and something that can deliver on its promises.

 Reimage’s secret ingredients